timmybird/fogis_api_client_python/CONTRIBUTING.md

    - Create branches from develop, not main
    - Use the correct branch naming conventions
    - Suggest squash merging for feature/fix branches
+   - Recommend running pre-commit hooks before pushing changes

 2. **Maintain Code Quality**:
-   - Add comprehensive tests for all new code
+   - Add comprehensive tests for all new code (both unit and integration tests)
    - Include proper type hints
    - Follow the project's coding style
    - Document all public methods and functions
+   - Ensure code passes all pre-commit hooks

 3. **Preserve Critical Functionality**:
    - Be cautious when modifying existing code